 The International Survey Team is part of the Department of Monitoring Society and Social Change (DBG) at GESIS and supports three international survey programs, namely the International Social Survey Programme (ISSP), the European Social Survey (ESS), and the Comparative Study of Electoral Systems (CSES).
-Across the three survey programs, our tasks involve different activities associated with questionnaire- and survey-design, survey implementation in the German context, and data management, maintenance, as well as documentation.
+Across the three survey programs, our tasks involve different activities associated with questionnaire- and survey-design, survey implementation in the German context, and data management, maintenance, and documentation.
 The team also hosts the Secretariats of the ISSP and the CSES studies (the latter in conjunction with the Institute for Social Research, Michigan).
-The Secretariats are responsible for the management, and coordination of the international programs, project promotion, event organization, and liaising with collaborators.
+The Secretariats are responsible for the management, and coordination of the international programs, project promotion, event organisation, and liaising with collaborators.

 Our team is also committed to international and comparative research in a range of areas:

 CEWS Center of Excellence Women and Science is the national hub for the realization of equal opportunities both for women and men in science and research.
 CEWS sparks new ideas, initiates processes of change and engages in knowledge transfer processes between science and politics.
 CEWS main areas of activity are:

 The German Microdata Lab (GML) is a service facility for research on official microdata from Germany and Europe.
 The tasks of the GML are: a) to continuously improve access to and information on official microdata in Germany and Europe; b) to provide a service and research infrastructure for this data; c) to mediate between official statistics and empirical research; and d) to carry out exemplary research in the field of social structure analysis.